Photo Pit Etiquette

 - 3 Song Rule.
 In general, you’re only allowed to shoot from the photo pit for the first three songs.
 It’s now normal that the “3 Songs” rule has been established on a global scale from small clubs to big stadium concerts.
 The time you have to get your shots is therefore often no more than 10 minutes depending on the band.
 Leave the pit after the security guys have told you to go and don’t try to continue shooting.
 Even from outside the photo pit.

 Who do we have to thank for these restrictions?
-I have heard several stories that Mr. Bruce Springsteen started this back in the 80`s, because he was pissed of with all the photographers in the pit taking photos all the time.
+I have heard several stories that Mr. Bruce Springsteen started this back in the 80`s because he was pissed off with all the photographers in the pit taking photos all the time.
 Despite these restrictions, I always prefer the photo pit as my main shooting area at concerts.
+Read my article about the “3 Songs Rule” here.

 - Be nice!
 Yes, that shot might be a killer one but don’t take it at the expense of you blocking someone else or completely derailing someone from their spot.
 It does get tight at times in some pits especially if there’s a lot of photographers, so you’re not going to be the only one trying to get an amazing shot.
 A suggestion is to maybe talk to some of the photographers before the show starts and get a little signal going, like a light tap on the shoulder – that way there’s less tension as well.